What is a Bridge Loan?

 Why Is Recasting a Better Option Than a Bridge Loan?

 Here’s the short answer – because you save money.
 Here’s why:

 - A bridge loan is an additional mortgage with another set of closing costs and transaction fees.
-Plus, a bridge loan comes with high interest and are adjustable vs. standard fixed-rate mortgages.
+Plus, a bridge loan comes with high interest and is adjustable vs. standard fixed-rate mortgages.